xmendez/wfuzz/README.md

-# Wfuzz - The Web Bruteforcer
+# Wfuzz - The Web Fuzzer

 ## What is this?